PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 And the reason we do this is if there’s any fatigue that has accumulated to this point, you’re going to have a chance to offset that with pull exercises rather than pushing more while still working the same muscles.

-The Abduction Row is getting the shoulder into the necessary abduction to hit the middle and the rear delt this time.
+The Abduction Row is getting the shoulder into the necessary abduction to hit the middle and the rear deltoid muscles this time.

-Starting position is standing and leaning forward slightly holding a single dumbbell.
-Drive into abduction by rowing the arm back and out, making sure to keep extra rotation at the shoulder.
+Starting position is standing with feet shoulder width apart and leaning forward slightly holding a single dumbbell.
+Drive into abduction by rowing the arm back and out, bringing the dumbbell up to about chest height, making sure to keep extra rotation at the shoulder.

 DUMBBELL FLOOR FLY